sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

 };
 ~~~

+If you run in Docker it can sometimes be hard to see/know what happens.
+To verify that your pre/post script works as they should (and the page loads as you think), you can enable a video of the full run (pre/post scripts and the test).
+Do that by adding: <code>--browsertime.videoParams.combine</code>

+Then your video will include all your steps.
+Perfect for debugging.

 ## Pass your own options to your pre/post scripts
 You can add your own parameters to the options object (by adding a parameter) and then pick them up in the pre/post script.
 The scripts runs in the context of browsertime, so you need to
 pass it on in that context.